Join us for our free webinar

 It’s your responsibility to ask for the right indirect cost rate.

 Here’s the thing: if you don’t ask for the money, the government is not going to ask for it for you.
 If you don’t ask for the right indirect rate, the NIH or DOE or NSF or DOD isn’t going to put you out of business, you’re going to put yourself out of business.
-Too often, people prepare proposals and don’t ask for an adequate indirect cost rate because they want to be competive.
-However, If you believe in your idea, your innovation, then you must ask for the money you need to succeed.
+Too often, people prepare proposals and don’t ask for an adequate indirect cost rate because they want to be competitive.
+However, if you believe in your idea, your innovation, then you must ask for the money you need to succeed!

 Indirect rates that are too low create a cash flow problem proportional to the degree of the miss.

-Let’s say that on a day-to-day basis, you’re a bootstrap company.
+Let’s say you’re a bootstrapped company.
 You have a great idea, but you’re running lean.
 When you fill out your proposal and request an indirect cost rate you ask for a 50% overhead rate, but your actual overhead rate runs at 80%.
 How big of a cash flow problem do you have?
-30%.
-And that’s how big the pain is going to be.
+30% – that’s how big the pain is going to be.

 What does that “pain” look like?
 You know you’re in trouble when, to keep your business running, you: